mhowlett/nlp-notes/README.md

       (longest alternative first).
 In many instances this match will not correspond to a real mention of the company.
 For example, the word Apple can be used in other contexts.
 We train a binary classifier to make this decision.
-Features used by this classifier are POS tags of the tokens immediately prior and after the company, whether or not the candidate company name appears in an english dictionary, and whether or not there is a stock symbol in nearby text that corresponds to the company name.
+Features used by this classifier are POS tags of the tokens immediately prior and after the company, whether or not the company name ends with a standard token (eg inc.), whether or not the candidate company name appears in an english dictionary, and whether or not there is a stock symbol in nearby text that corresponds to the company name.